Home Product Download News Faq Forums About

 How are quotes being retrieved?

-Does Adaptive Modeler support (real-time) online datafeeds?
+Does Adaptive Modeler support online datafeeds?

 What quote data formats does Adaptive Modeler support?